-Not to mention, weddings, summer camps and other special events (from scuba diving to sleepovers, behind-the-scenes tours and wine festivals) also bring visitors together through a passion for animals and appreciation for the beauty of the underwater world together in a remarkable space.
+Not to mention, weddings, summer camps and other special events (from scuba diving to sleepovers, behind-the-scenes tours and wine festivals) also bring visitors with a common passion for animals and appreciation for the beauty of the underwater world together in a remarkable space.

 Of course, all that excitement comes at a price, and it isn’t cheap.
-A family of four can expect to spend nearly $150 on tickets alone, and that’s before tax, parking and food.
-(Note: Adult tickets cost $39.95 if you buy them at the door and children ages 3 to 12 are $33.95.)
+A family of four can expect to spend nearly $150 on tickets alone, and that’s before tax, parking, food or special tours or experiences.

 Don't let these prices deter you from visiting this classic Atlanta attraction.
-We’ve rounded up 12 great money-saving tactics to help you save as much as possible when enjoying a day at the spectacular Georgia Aquarium.
+We’ve rounded up 12 great tips to help you save as much as possible when enjoying a day at the spectacular Georgia Aquarium.

 2. Take advantage of seasonal promotions.
-The aquarium often offers promotions, like Imagination Nights, which allow visitors to experience all the aquarium has to offer, but with fewer crowds and fewer dollars.
+The aquarium often offers promotions, like Imagination Nights, which allow visitors to experience all the aquarium later in the day.
 The Imagination Nights promotion typically runs over the summer in the evenings (5-8 p.m.) and some winter evenings beginning at 4 p.m.
 Tickets are discounted ($26.95 plus tax) and must be purchased online.
 Ticket-holders also get the chance to catch a special performance of the AT&T Dolphin show with the price of admission.

 3. Buy a CityPASS.
 If you know you’d like to visit other Atlanta attractions, buying a CityPASS will help you save big.
-Other than the Georgia Aquarium, the pass provides access to the World of Coca-Cola, Inside CNN Studio Tour, College Football Hall of Fame and more.
-The cost is $75 for adults and $59 for children ages 3 to 12.
+Other than the Georgia Aquarium, the pass provides access to the World of Coca-Cola, Inside CNN Studio Tour, College Football Hall of Fame and other popular spots.
+The cost is $76 for adults and $61 for children ages 3 to 12.

-8. Eat before you go.
-Food and drink cannot be brought into the aquarium, so consider eating at home before you go and skip the overpriced snacks.
-There are also many budget-friendly restaurants close to the aquarium, namely fast-casual spots and popular chains.
+7. Eat before you go.
+You can't bring in outside food and drink into the aquarium, so consider eating at home before you go and skip the overpriced snacks.
+There are also many budget-friendly restaurants close to the aquarium, namely fast-casual spots like Chick-fil-A and Dua Vietnamese.

 12. Check the aquarium's website regularly to see the different events going on.
-Although they might not all come at a discounted price, they’re great options for those planning on going out and having a great time.
+Although they might not all come at a discounted price, they’re great options for those planning their next visit.

 Georgia Aquarium Information